Algebraic cycles on Gushel-Mukai varieties: Integral Chow groups of GM varieties

 in $\Griff^3(X)$.
 However, $Z_*(\alpha)$ is an element of~$\Griff^1(T)$, which is trivial as homological equivalence and algebraic equivalence coincide for divisors.
 We conclude that $\Griff^3(X)$ is killed by~$n$.

-It remains to show that $\Griff^3(X)$ is torsion free.
+It remains to show that $\Griff^3(X)$ is torsion-free.
 For any abelian group~$A$, let $\scrH^i_A$ be the Zariski sheaf associated to the presheaf $U \mapsto H^i(U,A)$.
-Bloch and Ogus~\cite{Bloch-Ogus} showed that, starting from the $E_2$-page, the coniveau spectral sequence agrees with the Leray spectral sequence associated with the continuous map $X(\CC)\to X_{\operatorname{Zar}}$ and the constant sheaf~$A$.
+Bloch and Ogus, see~\cite{Bloch-Ogus}, showed that, starting from the $E_2$-page, the coniveau spectral sequence agrees with the Leray spectral sequence associated to the continuous map $X(\CC)\to X_{\operatorname{Zar}}$ and the constant sheaf~$A$.
 Therefore, we have

 where $N^\bullet$ denotes the coniveau filtration.